icaswell/trevorese/technical_documentation.md

 #### Key Components:

 - **`createDictionaryHeaderDisplay(options)`**: Creates a standardized dictionary header display.

+### general.js

+Handles general UI functionality and interactions across the application, including the tutorial system.

+#### Key Components:

+- **Tab Navigation**: Manages switching between different tabs (About, Dictionary, Typing Tool, etc.)
+- **Collapsible Sections**: Handles expanding and collapsing sections in the UI
+- **Tutorial Content Processing**:
+  - The tutorial.html file loads content from tutorial_part_1.html through tutorial_part_5.html using fetch requests
+  - `processSurfaceMode(doc, isSurfaceMode)`: Converts between gloss and surface representations in the tutorial content
+    - Finds all spans with gloss-related classes in the document
+    - For compound words (containing hyphens), splits by hyphen and looks up each part in `window.atomgloss_to_surface`
+    - For atomic words, looks up the gloss directly in `window.atomgloss_to_surface`
+    - Applies appropriate CSS classes based on lookup results:
+      - `surface` or `surface-emph`: When a gloss is successfully converted to surface form
+      - `gloss-notfound`: When a gloss cannot be found in the mapping (shown in red)
+    - Stores original content and classes to allow toggling between gloss and surface modes
   - Formats "surface (gloss)" with proper styling

 - **`FIELD_DISPLAY_ORDER`**: Defines the order of fields to display in dictionary entries.